Nunes: From Truth Social to the President's Intelligence Advisory Committee

 very successful, but supported me because he liked me, but pretty much

+voted for Democrats.
 And then he slowly, he kind of liked Trump, came over to the Trump side, just couldn't vote for Hillary Clinton or Biden.

 But I wouldn't say he was definitely not a MAGA guy.

-But he brought this up and I hadn't really thought of it.
+But he brought this up and I hadn't really thought of it

-Because, you know, you and I are just so close to this sometimes.
+because, you know, you and I are just so close to this sometimes.
+You sometimes need to step away with just some common sense.

-And he says, you know, when I became red-tilled and went full-blown MAGA, I said, no, when
+And he says, you know, when I became red-tilled and went full-blown MAGA, I said, no, when?

-as soon as they brought up that
+As soon as they brought up that

 men could play in women's sports and boys could be in girl sports, I said, I'm out.
+I'm out.

 I'm done.

+Like, I'm not part of that.
 I don't want anything to do with it.

 And I think that, you know, it's really funny.

-I just, I kind of stopped because and to think that, you know what, I forgot that it wasn't, this really didn't start happening in full-blown scale until 2021 when Biden and Harris got in.
+I just, I kind of stopped because to think that, you know what, I forgot that it wasn't, this really didn't start happening in full-blown scale until 2021 when Biden and Harris got in.

 We didn't really see that because, you know, obviously Trump would have shut stuff like that down.
+You saw hints of it in states and that, but then they went.

-drugs, tell them, you know, it's my body, my choice, until it's not.
+full-blown like, let's just indoctrinate all of America, give them the transitioning drugs, tell them, you know, it's my body, my choice, until it's not.
+And you

-get given transition drugs to turn yourself from either male to a female or female to a male.
+get given transition drugs to turn yourself from either a male to a female or female to a male.

+It really is that nuts.
 They really are that nuts.

-And I know they're going to be, they have a lot, a lot of work to do here to earn back the trust of the American people.
+lot of work to do here to earn back the trust of the American people.

-I wrote something to the effect that in a strange way, even though we had to suffer four years of the madness,
+I wrote something to the effect that, in a strange way, even though we had to suffer four years of the madness,

 that Trump came back stronger because he sat out those four years, because he had said all of these things, as you had and I had and a lot of conservatives, what they were capable of.

+But the Americans saw it in the raw.
 They had seen a porous border, but never a non-existent.

 They had seen a million illegal agons, but never 12 million.